 - Experience with welding and/or brazing engineering design concepts and technical specifications

-- Able to obtain and maintain a DOE Q-level security clearance
+- Able to obtain and maintain a DOE security clearance

-- Self-motivated with an interest in both broadening and deepening his/her scientific research capabilities through a challenging, high-profile research and engineering support program.
+- Highly-motivated with a real passion for broadening and deepening your scientific research capabilities through a challenging, high-profile research and engineering support program.

-- Strong communication, teaming, and interpersonal skills and an interest in working well with other high-performing contributors.
+- Strong communication, teaming, and interpersonal skills and an interest in working well with other all-star contributors.

-- A commitment to customer support, including a demonstrated ability to understand and meet their needs.
+- A dedication to customer support, including a proven ability to understand and meet their needs is helpful.

 - Experience with joining processes such soldering, brazing or welding and related physical metallurgy concepts

 - Familiarity with manufacturing and related production processes